hazelweakly/hazelweakly.me/src/_talks/scale-22x-2025--source-available-is-thriving-but-open-source-is-dying/slides.md

 2. For some definition of "become", up to--and including--"_MY_ project figured that out 25 years ago, pffh"
 3. Not sure what sustainability means, either...
 4. Remain?
 Says who?
-5. Exploits are only exploits if they come from the threat model region of "I care about that," otherwise they're just sparkling code paths.
+5. Exploits are only exploits if they come from the threat model region of "I care about that," otherwise they're just sparkling code paths.go

 ---
 layout: section